Databricks · DCDEA

 From a compensation standpoint, Databricks-certified data engineers in the United States earn an average annual salary of approximately $129,716, with senior and specialized roles reaching $162,000 or more.
 The associate-level certification serves as both a standalone credential and a stepping stone to the Databricks Certified Data Engineer Professional exam, which covers advanced streaming, performance optimization, and testing patterns.
 Compared to general cloud certifications (such as AWS Data Analytics or Azure Data Engineer), this certification is highly specific to the Databricks ecosystem and is most valuable for professionals working in Databricks-centric environments.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 628 questions.

 Explanation